durability-labs/archivist-docs/learn/whitepaper.md

 Despite our ambitious goals, Codex is a work in progress.
 Ongoing efforts on improving it include:

 * **Reduction of proving costs.** Verifying proofs on-chain is expensive.
-To reduce those costs, we are working on an in-node aggregation mechanism which should allow providers to batch proofs over multiple slots.
-At a longer horizon, we also intend to build our own aggregation network, which will ultimately allow Codex to go on-chain very infrequentely.
-At the level of individual proofs, we are working on more efficient proof systems which should bring down hardware requirements even more.
+To bring down costs on the short-term, we are working on an in-node aggregation mechanism which allow providers to batch proofs over multiple slots.
+On a slightly longer time horizon, we also intend to build our own aggregation network, which will ultimately allow Codex to go on-chain very infrequentely.
+Finally, at the level of individual proofs, we are working on more efficient proof systems which should bring down hardware requirements even more.
+* **Bandwidth incentives.** Codex is designed to provide strong incentives that favor durability.
+While incentivizing availability is harder as it is in general not possible to provide proofs for it[^bassam_18] we can still provide an effective, even if weaker, form of incentive by allowing providers to sell bandwidth.
+To that end, we are currently working on mechanisms to enable an efficient bandwidth market in Codex which should complement the storage market.
+* **Privacy and encryption.** Codex will, in the future, encrypt data by default so that SPs cannot ever know what they are storing.
+This should offer protection for both SCs, as it offers more privacy, and SPs, as it offers plausible deniability and protects them from lawsuits for contents they might be hosting.
+* **P2P layer.** We are currently working on optimizing protocols so they scale and perform better.
+This includes improvements in block transfer latency and throughput, more efficient swarms and block discovery mechanism, as well as research into more secure protocols.
+* **Tools and APIs.** We are currently working on creating developer tools (SDKs) and APIs to facilitate the development of decentralized applications on top of the Codex network.

+Work within a longer time horizon include:

 * **Support for fine-grained and mutable files.** Codex, as many other DSNs, is currently suitable for large immutable datasets, and any other use case will currently require additional middleware.
 We have ongoing work on exploring polynomial commitments as opposed to Merkle trees for proofs, which should allow us to incrementally change datasets without having to completely re-encode them.
 This will unlock a host of new use cases, and allow Codex to be used in a much more natural fashion.
-* **Privacy and encryption.** Codex will, in the future, encrypt data by default so that SPs cannot ever know what they are storing.
-This should offer protection for both SCs, as it offers more privacy, and SPs, as it offers plausible deniability and protects them from lawsuits for contents they might be hosting.
 * **Improvements to erasure coding.** There is a large number of different codes offering different tradeoffs, e.g. non-MDS codes like turbocodes and tornado codes, which could result in better performance than the Reed-Solomon codes we currently employ.
-* **Tools and APIs.** We are currently working on creating developer tools (SDKs) and APIs to facilitate the development of decentralized applications on top of the Codex network.

 Codex has the potential to support a wide range of use cases, from personal data storage and decentralized web hosting to secure data backup and archival, decentralized identities, and decentralized content distribution.

 Ultimately, the use case for Codex is that of a durable and functional decentralized storage layer, without which no decentralized technology stack can be seriously contemplated.
 As the decentralized ecosystem continues to evolve, we expect Codex’s DDE-based approach to storage to play a crucial role in enabling new types of applications and services that prioritize user control, privacy, and resilience.

 ## References